 Peer Facilitators provide direct facilitation of the Michigan Man-Box and the Expedition of Manhood.
-Peer Facilitators may select to facilitate only Michigan Man-Box workshops or Expedition of Manhood programs they wish to facilitate based upon their availability and overall interest in Michigan Men programming from the University of Michigan community members.
-All Peer Facilitators must complete Peer Facilitator training and attend ninety (90)-minute bi-weekly meetings with fellow peer facilitators for ongoing education, programming oversight, and action planning.
+Peer Facilitators may select to facilitate only Michigan Man-Box workshops or Expedition of Manhood programs they wish to facilitate based upon their availability and the overall interest in Michigan Men programming from the University of Michigan community members.
+All Peer Facilitators must complete SAPAC Training and attend 60-minute weekly meetings with fellow peer facilitators for ongoing education, programming preparation, and action planning.
 Additionally, we encourage our members to share their overall Michigan Men programming insights and further shape the program to reflect the student body’s interests, desires, and needs.

 What will be covered?

-Peer Facilitator training coincides with SAPAC’s Volunteer Training program.
-Training provides pertinent information on how to effectively facilitate SAPAC’s and Michigan Men’s collective programming and a framework of how one’s role as a facilitator fits into the University’s collaborative plan to promote well-being and prevent harm.
-This training serves as a foundation for participants to develop facilitation skill sets promoting personal wellness, healthy relationships, and values-driven communities through dialogue and engaging activities.
+Training provides pertinent information on how to effectively facilitate SAPAC’s collective programming and a framework of how one’s role as a facilitator fits into the University’s collaborative plan to promote well-being and prevent harm.
+This training serves as a foundation for participants to develop facilitation skillsets promoting personal wellness, healthy relationships, and values-driven communities through dialogue and engaging activities.

 - The Cycle of Socialization

 - Systems of Oppression

 - Well-Being and Care

 - Supporting Individuals and Communities

 The training is a series of Canvas modules that include information, video presentations, weekly live group discussions via Zoom, and application activities.
 Facilitators of the training program include university staff, interns, current SAPAC volunteers, and community members.

 Who can participate?